Africa Development Indicators: Methodology and scope

 The information is updated annually from a variety of sources with datasets being available from 1960 onwards.
 Topics covered by the data include national accounts, balance of payments, trade, demography, health, education, transport, energy and the environment and the Millennium Development Goals.
 The World Bank aims at giving a broad picture of development across Africa, including 53 countries in five different country-groups.

-While most of the data is provided by the World Bank, a lot of it comes from different sources which is then put together under the World Bank Africa Development Indicators.
-With the contribution of organisation such as the International Monetary Fund (IMF), the Joint United Nations Programme on HIV/AIDS, the International Road Federation and the International Telecommunication Union, the World Resources Institute, the International Labour Organization, the Organisation for Economic Co-operation and Development, etc. it is possible to provide information on this extremely high level of detail which is one of the key features of the data.
+While most of the data is provided by the World Bank, a large potion of it comes from different sources which is then put together under the World Bank Africa Development Indicators.
+With the contribution of organisation such as the International Monetary Fund (IMF), the Joint United Nations Programme on HIV/AIDS, the International Road Federation and the International Telecommunication Union, the World Resources Institute, the International Labour Organization, the Organisation for Economic Co-operation and Development, etc. it is possible to provide information on this high level of detail which is one of the key features of the data.